sehHeiden/poll_election_bavaria_2023/readme.md

 <img title="Polls - AFD" src="./graphics/polls/visualization_afd_polls.svg" alt="" data-align="center" width="550">

-Both `Linke` and `FDP` did not meet the quorum of five percent.
+Both `Linke` and `FDP` did not meet the minimum of five percent.
 We therefore decided to omit the graphs.
 Overall the fit of polls for each party is less than one percent of the election result.
 The last polls before the election were conducted by `Forschungsgruppe Wahlen` and `INSA`.
 `Forschungsgruppe Wahlen` shows an average error per party of 0.87 percent points and `INSA` 0.73 percentage points.